ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_6-github/template_for_README_synopsis.md

 Base
 ----
 The "README.md" file generally includes things like:
-- What the project is for
+- what the project is for;
-- How to configure and install it
+- how to configure and install it;
-- An example of how to use it or get it running
+- an example of how to use it or get it running;
-- The license that the project is offered under
+- the license that the project is offered under;
-- How to contribute to it
+- how to contribute to it.